FrankLhota56/fortran66-flex/README.md

 This function also provides support for expanding tab characters.
 Tabs are not used on Hollerith cards, but they are quite useful in modern text files, especially when you need to place text in particular fields.
 The `getcard` function takes a parameter for the length of a tab stop.
 If this parameter is positive, then each tab is converted into one or more blanks to get to the next tab stop.
 The line length adjustment is done after any tab expansion.

 #### Defining `YY_INPUT` for Card Input
 Here we make use of the lex / flex `YY_INPUT` macro.
 This macro is used to get input from the file being compiled.
 The lex / flex grammar can define its own version of this macro.
 This grammar defines `YY_INPUT` to read in one or more cards of length 72 using the `getcard` function.
-The `getcard` calls in this macro use tab stops of length 6, meaning that if a line that starts with a tab, then the rest of the line is in the statement field.
+The `getcard` calls in this macro use tab stops of length 6, meaning that a tab at the start of a line will the statement field.

 ### Case Sensitivity

 As noted before, the Fortran 66 character set does not include lower case letters, so arguably, the Fortran 66 grammar should require that the programs be written in all caps.
 That is too ugly to be acceptable by modern standards.
 Later versions of Fortran are case insensitive.

 So should a Fortran 66 compiler be case sensitive?
-This flex grammar was written to accomidate both caps-only and case insensitive compilers.
+This flex grammar was written to accomidate both an upper case only and a case insensitive compiler.
 - This Fortran 66 flex grammar uses upper case letters in the patterns, so this grammer could support an upper case only version of Fortran 66.
 - The `Makefile` for this project, however, invokes flex with a command line parameter to generate a case insensitive scanner from this parser.
 Using this scanner, one could write Fortran 66 programs that are not all shouting.